mermaid-js/mermaid/packages/mermaid/src/docs/syntax/flowchart.md

     style A fill:linear-gradient(45deg, yellow, red 30%, red 50%, blue);
 ```

-In this example, the gradient transitions from yellow to red between 0% and 30%, remains solid red between 30% and 50%, and then transitions from red to blue after 50%.
+In this example, the gradient transitions from yellow to red between 0% and 30%, remains uniformly red between 30% and 50%, and then transitions from red to blue after 50%.

 **12. Color functions**
 Mermaid supports CSS color functions, provided they are supported by the browser:

 ```mermaid-example